Academic Catalogs

 Students are eligible to enroll if they meet the following requirements:

-2. Attend a mandatory Puente orientation and the completion and submission of the Puente Program application
+2. Attend a mandatory Puente orientation and complete the Puente Program application.

 Additional Benefits: